operator-framework/java-operator-sdk/README.md

 </dependency>
 ```

 Note that controllers needs to be registered as a bean.
-Either annotation them with Spring's
+Thus just annotating them also with `@Component` annotation.
- `@Component` or `@Service` annotation (see Spring docs for all possibilities, also our sample for component scanning).
+See Spring docs for for details, also our sample with component scanning.
-After controllers are registered as a bean, gets automatically registered also to operator.
+All controllers that are registered as a bean, gets automatically registered to operator.

-Kubernetes client creation by properties is also supported, for complete list see: [Link for config class]
+Kubernetes client creation using properties is also supported, for complete list see: [Link for config class]